earthspecies/library/watkins/README.md

 ## Dataset information

-We chose to explore the 'Best of' subset of the [Watkins Marine Mammal Sound Database, Woods Hole Oceanographic Institution](https://cis.whoi.edu/science/B/whalesounds/index.cfm), which contains 1476 recordings, over 4 hours of audio, across 29 marine mammal species.
+We chose to explore the 'Best of' subset of the [Watkins Marine Mammal Sound Database, Woods Hole Oceanographic Institution](https://cis.whoi.edu/science/B/whalesounds/index.cfm), which contains 1697 recordings, over 4 hours of audio, across 32 marine mammal species.
 The majority of the recordings are short, on the order of seconds.
-Out of 1476 recordings, only forty are longer than 2 minutes.
+Out of 1697 recordings, only forty three are longer than a minute.

 Data is available for download from Internet Archive as [a single zip file](https://archive.org/download/watkins_202104/watkins.zip).
 This dataset contains only file level labels.